Whaoo/ArchiCloudRNN/README.md

 ## Context

-The project consists of training a neural network model to which different targeted and non-targeted attacks are applied and strengthening the model after each attack result.
+The project consists in training a neural network model to which different targeted and non-targeted attacks are applied and finding 'defending techniques" strengthening the model after each attack result and test its robustness.

 The model is trained on scan images of human brains, both healthy and with Alzheimer's disease.